Part 1- The Vicar of the South

 Across the room, the young man they speak of nods courteously at what his dance partner is saying.
 His profile is sharper than a child’s but softer than that of a man.
 The same can be said of his facial features.
 His skin is shy of being a proper tan, and his hair is a dark blond color.
 He is not the most attractive young man in the room, nor the richest, but he’s friendly and approachable.

-“Specifics, such trivial matters Eloise!
-The point is that you get to see him every day.”
+“Specifics don’t matter Eloise, the point is that you get to see him every day.”
 Cecilia crosses her freckled arms across her chest, her satin gown puckering at her waist.

 “But you can!
 That’s my point!” the blond girl encourages.
 “That’s why I say you should ask him to dance.”
 The song playing in the hall fades to an end, and Eloise lowers her voice accordingly.

 Cecilia shakes her head, her red curls bouncing along the side of her freckled face.
-She too lowers her voice, not as low as a whisper, but a breathy mutter.
-“Never.
+She too lowers her voice, not as low as a whisper, but a breathy mutter, “Never.
 Have you been paying attention?
 Watch that girl now.”

 Across the room Preston’s dance partner thanks him for the dance and Preston returns the gesture.
 It is fairly obvious to anyone else but the young man that she wishes for him to ask for another dance, but he doesn’t.
 He is obliging enough to converse with her momentarily.